Diogo-V/Footbal_database/README.md

 # How to use:
 1º Compile c file <br />
-2º Read Guidelines.md for an explanation in how to give input to the program and what it will do <br />
+2º Read Guidelines.md for an explanation on how to give input to the program and what it will do <br />
 3º Open terminal inside same folder as compiled project and type: ./football < "input_file_name".in > output.out <br />

 # Compiling: